Norbert Müller

 Norbert Müller (born 10 February 1986) is a German politician.
-Born in Wriezen, Brandenburg, he represents The Left.
+Born in Wriezen, Bezirk Frankfurt, he represents The Left.
 Norbert Müller has served as a member of the Bundestag from the state of Brandenburg since 2014.

 Life

 Müller grew up in Strausberg.
 Since graduating from high school in 2005, Norbert Müller has been studying history as well as lifestyle, ethics and religion at the University of Potsdam.
 From 2010 to 2013 he was an assistant to Sabine Wils, MEP.
 He became member of the bundestag in 2014.
 He is a member of the Committee for Family, Senior Citizens, Women and Youth.